jamesmorgan/docs/usage/gettingStarted.md

 ### Basic Example

+**Warning: This basic example is currently broken due to complexity surrounding the way web3.js signs.
+We are actively working on fixing this.
+In the meantime, check out the [daicard repo](https://github.com/ConnextProject/card) as a slightly more complicated example of an app that utilizes a connext client.**

 The following is a basic example of how to use the client to make payments.
 As an implementer, there are some [core concepts](./coreConcepts.md) to be aware of that will impact user experience based on your client implementation.

 To start using a channel, just deposit from the signing wallet into the ChannelManger contract and start making payments: